 The ‘democratisation’ of trading has also seen costs driven down as brokers compete for market share.

-It’s particularly important for beginners to appreciate the need to use a well-regulated broker, one operating under license from any of the below is a good place to start.
+It’s particularly important for beginners to appreciate the need to use a well-regulated broker – one operating under licence from any of the below is a good place to start.

-Successful trading relies on basing decisions off a well-thought-out strategy.
-Brokers offer free in-depth analysis and news feeds on the different stocks and taking advantage of that offer is a good first step.
+Successful trading relies on basing decisions on a well-thought-out strategy.
+Brokers offer free in-depth analysis and news feeds on the different stocks, and taking advantage of that offer is a good first step.

 Different brokers specialise in different markets.
 If you’re looking to trade a particular name, it’s worth checking if your broker of choice covers that market prior to going through the registration process.

 Broker choice will to a large extent come down to personal preference.
 Each broker has a different ‘feel’, and finding one to suit you is important.
 It might be the case that you’re looking to trade on the go, in which case cross-referencing to these reviews will help you find out those ranked highly in terms of mobile trading.